EricZinda/Perplexity/backlog.md

         - a couple glasses of water -> Sorry, I don't know how to give you that.
         USER: Get my son three salads
             - I'm not sure what that means.
+        USER: Give soup to son
+            Sorry, did you mean to say something?
+            Waiter: Can I get you anything besides a water and a salmon for you?
+            - Still need to detect "computerese" and deal with it
         - How much for salad
             I don't know the words: measure
         - How much for a salad